commandlayer/protocol-commons/COMPLIANCE.md

 # COMPLIANCE — Protocol-Commons

-This document defines what it means to be **Protocol-Commons compliant** and how to keep that status over time.
+This document defines what it means to be **Protocol-Commons compliant** and how to maintain that status over time.

-If you claim compatibility but break these rules, you’re lying to your own users.

 ---